GamingMadster/MC-8/README.md

 There are certain bugs I still have to iron out.

+# How do I run this interpreter?

+There are two ways to run this interpreter.

+Option 1:

+1. Download the sketch.js
+2. Open the source in a text editor, and run it within editor.p5js.org

+Option 2:

+1. Download the sketch.js file
+2. Open VS Code
+3. Install the P5.vscode and Live Server Plugins
+4. Create a new P5js project
+5. Replace the newly created sketch.js file with the downloaded one.
+6. Start the local server and have fun!

 # LINKS
 You can check out the Chip-8 Archive at https://github.com/JohnEarnest/chip8Archive for any ROMs you want to emulate.
 If you're looking for a reference to make your own Chip-8 emulator, you can check out https://chip-8.github.io/links/ for most docs on the original Chip-8, along with some for other Chip variants.